Car kills 2, injures several in Trier pedestrian zone: police | DW | 01.12.2020

 Police in Trier said two people were killed after a car had driven into them in the pedestrian zone in the city.
-The driver of the vehicle has been arrested, authorities said.
+Authorities said the driver, a 51-year-old man, has been arrested.

 At least two people died and ten others were injured in a pedestrian zone in the western German city of Trier, after being struck by a vehicle on Tuesday, local police said.

-A police spokesman told the dpa news agency that the driver had been detained, corroborating local reporting.
+In a press conference, authorities confirmed that the driver was a 51-year-old German man, who had been detained.

 "We have several injured people in the pedestrian zone, who were hit by a car.
-The car is secured, the driver has been detained," the spokesman said.
+The car is secured, the driver has been detained," police had reported earlier.

-Police have also confirmed the deaths of two pedestrians, adding that several people have been injured in the incident.
+Police confirmed the deaths of two pedestrians, adding that at least 10 people have been injured in the incident.

-Authorities have asked locals to avoid the area, while emergency services responded to the incident on the scene.
+Authorities have asked locals to avoid the scene, while emergency services responded to the incident and carried out their investigation.

 Details were limited initially.
 The police for the state of Rhineland-Palatinate also asked the public to avoid spreading rumors about the incident.